 - Creating multiple communications including articles, interviews, videos, presentations, and visual media.

-This experience left a lasting impression on me, coloring the rest of my career.
+This experience left a lasting impression on me and shaped the rest of my career.

-Ultimately I left this role to pursue another opportunity, but I struggled to come to this decision.
-I found the company to be a great place to grow and develop—full of people that were willing to help.
-I had also come to love change management and evaluating the motivations and behaviors of change targets.
+Although I ultimately left this role to pursue another opportunity, making that decision was a struggle.
+I found the company to be a great place to grow and develop, filled with people who were willing to help.
+Additionally, I had grown to love change management and evaluating the motivations and behaviors of change targets.

-After leaving, however, I quickly learned that I didn’t have to have a title to be a change master.
-As I faced one tough challenge after another, I realized how well this early experience shaped my approach.
-I was grateful because the experience gave me the confidence to tackle tough problems and a framework for managing complex change.
+After leaving, I quickly learned that I didn’t need a title to be a change master.
+As I faced one tough challenge after another, I realized how well this early experience had prepared me to approach difficult situations.
+I was grateful for this experience because it gave me the confidence to tackle tough problems and a framework for managing complex change.

 Outlined here are mindsets that were formed during this timeframe and have been with me since.